-Evaluation of Tafsir Tarbawi Learning Based on the CIPP Model: Study on Islamic Education Students of the Faculty of Tarbiyah, Islamic Religious Universities
+Evaluating Tafsir Tarbawi Learning with the CIPP Model: A Study of Islamic Education Students in Tarbiyah Faculties

 Abstract